For commercial commissions or collaborations go here.

 Art adds value to our lives by offering a quality experience that lasts.
 Every once in a while, we buy a new armchair, get some new fashionable linen, or change the throw pillows on our sofa, but our art stays with us and lasts for generations.
 It is timeless, unique, and allows us to create our own personal story.
 That is why art is such a powerful gift, one that keeps its importance over time.
 For yourself, or for anyone you love.

 As a first step, please feel free to contact us with your idea.
 We will discuss the details of the commission (size, subject, technique, specific requirements) in an individual consultation.
 This can take place by e-mail or telephone (or Zoom).
 Afterwards, we will send you a quotation, time plan and contract for the commission.
 This is to make sure you will get exactly what you had in mind!

 Once the commission is agreed upon, Sophie will create an outline sketch on drafting paper (in pencil or ink) for you to approve.
 At this stage, small revisions can still be made.
 Once you approve the final drawing, Sophie will start painting.
 Progress updates will be given along the way.

 The time spend on a commission depends on the size and detail of the requested subject.
 Painting can take from just a couple of days in the case of smaller paintings (15 cm longest side), to several months in the case of more complex ones and larger works (up to A2).

 Sophie’s waiting list varies depending on the amount of projects on her desk.
 Keep this in mind when you commission a work as a gift for a special occasion.
 Please contact us to receive an individual offer and timeline.
 We aim to respond to your enquiry within 3 business days.

-Currently, the waiting list is as little as 2 weeks for small works (15 cm longest side, see examples).
+Currently, the waiting list is as little as 2 weeks for small, single-subject works (15 cm longest side, see examples).
 This excludes shipping.